KTH/kpm/README.md

 This starts all the applications in development mode including a frontend development server with hot module replacement (code in app updates automatically).

-Normally you reach the frontend at http://localhost:1234.
+Normally you reach the frontend at http://localhost:1234

+You can find our [development guidelines here](README_development.md).

 ### Developing the loader script